Mariano Hugo, Prince of Windisch-Graetz: Activities and appointments

 Ambassador Mariano Hugo of Windisch-Graetz gives a speech.

 The business activities of Windisch-Graetz include the food production industry, notably biscuits and mozzarella cheese, and entrepreneurial finance.
 In the early 1990s, he was a major shareholder in the Banco di Napoli and a holding company, Sogesco, of which he owned 82%, was capitalised at 10 billion lire.

 On 19 December 1987, Pope John Paul II appointed Windisch-Graetz a Gentleman of His Holiness, a role which entails meeting visiting heads of state and ambassadors and escorting them to meet the pope.
-He is also a Knight of Honour and Devotion in Obedience of the Sovereign Military Order of Malta.
+He is also a Bailiff Grand Cross of Honour and Devotion in Obedience of the Sovereign Military Order of Malta of the Sovereign Military Order of Malta.

 In 2003, Windisch-Graetz was appointed Ambassador of the Sovereign Military Order of Malta to the Republic of Slovakia; this appointment was renewed in 2006, until December 2009.
 In March 2009, he was appointed Ambassador of the Sovereign Military Order of Malta to the Republic of Slovenia.

 On 9 June 2021, Windisch-Graetz was appointed to the Grand Magisterium of the Equestrian Order of the Holy Sepulchre of Jerusalem by the Grand Master of the Order, Fernando Cardinal Filoni.
 Windisch-Graetz has been a Knight Grand Officer of the Order since 1980.